Mikeexe2/mpv-lazy-lite/README.md

 #### 2. **Noto Serif CJK**
    - **Font file:** [NotoSerifCJK-Bold.ttc](https://github.com/dyphire/mpv-config/raw/refs/heads/master/fonts/NotoSerifCJK-Bold.ttc)

 - Alternatively, you can change it in the `mpv.config` so that you can use the font you like.
+You can also put the font file inside the portable_config/fonts folder.

 ### Features of This Lite Version: